 Display ":1" is factory created and reserved for root user access.
 It is the only user that can manage other users.
 To read the Display numbers and passwords automatically generated and stored in the user_info file during the add Business Unit process, you must connect using root access on display 1.
-See Managing Users in Section 9 for additional information.
+See Managing Users section for additional information.